NDeyneka/Cache-server-2/README.md

 cmake -DEVENT__DISABLE_OPENSSL=on -G "Visual Studio 14 2015" ../libevent-master
 ```

-3a.
-Open solution in a folder CachedServer and try to run solution.
+3. Open solution in a folder CachedServer and run solution.

-3b.
-In case of runtime error try to copy dlls builded in project libevent-biuld to project CachedServer
-(bin\Debug to Debug, bin\Release to Release).